-The tuned vibration absorber is an effective device for vibration suppression in many mechanical systems including bridges and buildings (see Sun et al. 1995 for a survey).
+The tuned vibration absorber is an effective device for vibration suppression in many mechanical systems including bridges and buildings (see [1] for a survey).
 However, this passive device is effective over a narrow band of frequencies and is incapable of robustly suppressing broadband transient disturbances.
-In order to overcome this limitation, the nonlinear energy pumping phenomenon (Vakakis 2001, Vakakis and Gendelman 2001, Gendelman et al. 2001) is investigated in this paper.
+In order to overcome this limitation, the nonlinear energy pumping phenomenon [2-3] is investigated in this paper.
 In essence, nonlinear energy pumping corresponds to the one-way and irreversible channeling of vibrational energy from a primary system to a passive nonlinear energy sink (NES) where it localizes and diminishes in time due to damping dissipation.

-Numerical simulations are first performed and illustrate that the underlying dynamical phenomenon governing energy pumping is a resonance capture on a 1:1 resonance manifold of the system (Arnold 1988, Quinn et al. 1995).
+Numerical simulations are first performed and illustrate that the underlying dynamical phenomenon governing energy pumping is a resonance capture on a 1:1 resonance manifold of the system [4].
 However, this manifold is not compatible with the NES being initially at rest, and it cannot therefore be directly excited at time t=0 when an impulse is applied only to the primary system.
-The numerical simulations reveal that transient bridging orbits, fully compatible with the initial conditions, exist and bring the motion into the domain of attraction of the 1:1 resonance manifold.
-It is also shown that resonance capture cascades, where an appropriately designed NES passively extracts energy sequentially from a number of modes of the main structure (i.e., it interacts individually with each mode before moving to the next), may also occur in the case of a multi-degree-of-freedom primary system.
+The numerical simulations reveal that transient bridging orbits, compatible with the initial conditions, bring the motion into the domain of attraction of the resonance manifold.
+It is also shown that resonance capture cascades, where a NES passively extracts energy sequentially from a number of modes of the main structure (i.e., it interacts individually with each mode before moving to the next), may also occur in the case of a multi-degree-of-freedom primary system.

-Experimental measurements on a two degree-of-freedom system comprised of a damped linear oscillator coupled to an essentially nonlinear attachment demonstrate that as much as 86% of the energy imparted to the system by the impulsive input force can be absorbed and dissipated at the NES.
+Experimental measurements on a system comprised of a damped linear oscillator coupled to an essentially nonlinear attachment demonstrate that as much as 86% of the energy imparted to the system by the impulsive input force can be absorbed and dissipated at the NES.